TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

    Description
          Contains the data for each sheet in the form.
-If there are no sheets, the default sheet “<sDEF>” is always used.
+If there are no sheets, the default sheet "<sDEF>" is always used.

    Child elements
          <sDEF>